cyangNYU/yang_lab.github.io/team.md

 ## Visiting Students

 ### Yutong Zhou
-**Bio**:  Yutong is an undergraduate student at Imperial College London.
+**Bio**:  Yutong is an undergraduate student at University College London.

 **Research Project**: Developing conditional deep learning models for ligand generation, with an interest in applying machine learning methods to molecular design and drug discovery.